harmonogram/objects/README.md

             dokumentacja // wszystkie informacje dotyczace rozpoczecia i zakonczenia pracy }

-Przyklad programista

-      Test-Driven Development (TDD).
+Przyklad Test-Driven Development (TDD).

-      This is how it works:
+      Workflow: This is how it works:

           Write a test. – The test will flesh out some functionality in your app Then, run the test – The test should fail, since there's no code to make it pass.